patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 The *equals* extension tests each field in your generated JAXB/JPA class for equality, unless annotated to be ignored.
 The listing above searches for a randomly selected `Product` instance by iterating over the full set and testing all fields for equality.

-In *strategic* mode when logging is set to `...DefaultEqualsStrategy=TRACE`, the log console contains every non-equal comparison.
+In *strategic* mode when logging is set to `...EqualsStrategy=DEBUG`, the log console contains every non-equal comparison.
 This is great for trouble-shooting but should be disabled in production.

 ~~~
 ...
-13:03:00:922 TRACE DefaultEqualsStrategy - Objects are NOT equal!
+13:03:00:922 DEBUG EqualsStrategy - Objects are NOT equal!
-13:03:00:922 TRACE DefaultEqualsStrategy - LHS: {(Product@5fe4b426).picture} -> 🍵
+13:03:00:922 DEBUG EqualsStrategy - LHS: {(Product@5fe4b426).picture} -> 🍵
-13:03:00:957 TRACE DefaultEqualsStrategy - RHS: {(Product@4f3445f).picture} -> 🍫
+13:03:00:957 DEBUG EqualsStrategy - RHS: {(Product@4f3445f).picture} -> 🍫
 ...
 ~~~